At the start

 Many people hear ‘diabetes’ and think ‘insulin’.
 This is definitely the case for type 1 diabetes, but not necessarily for those with type 2 diabetes.
-For people newly diagnosed with type 2 diabetes, the diabetes health care team will initially recommend lifestyle changes, such as a regular exercise program and eating a healthy, balanced diet.
+For people newly diagnosed with type 2 diabetes, the diabetes health care team will initially recommend lifestyle changes, such as:

 If blood glucose targets are not met with this "lifestyle' plan in 3-6 months, type 2 diabetes treatment may include oral medications.
 In some situations, if the blood glucose levels are high enough at the time of diagnosis, oral medication (usually metformin) may be started right away.
 In rare cases, where the blood glucose levels are dangerously high, insulin will be started at the time of diagnosis.